 - The Costs

 In addition, we recommend keeping track of the agency’s capacity to deliver volumes through specific measures.

-By monitoring these seven categories of KPIs and measures, HR departments can ensure they are effectively aligning with their recruitment partners and attracting and retaining top talent.
+By monitoring these seven categories of recruitment KPIs and measures, HR departments can ensure they effectively align with their recruitment partners and attract and retain top talent.

 This category of Recruitment KPIs allows you to evaluate the effectiveness of the recruitment agency’s sourcing process, including the number of applications received and the quality of the applicants.

 Source of candidates

 The source of candidates is one of the most important KPIs to monitor.
 It’s a metric that will give you a clear picture of where your best candidates come from, which sources need increased investment, and which ones you should cut off altogether.

 You can track sources by looking at how many candidates came from each source, the hiring (or rejection) percentage, and the money spent on each source.
 The most common sources of candidates are: